54th Infantry Regiment (France): 1914–1918

 On the outbreak of the First World War in 1914, the Regiment was on garrison duties at Compiègne as part of France's 23rd Infantry Brigade, itself part of 12th Infantry Division (France) of 6th Army Corps, of which it formed part throughout the war.
 It took part in 3rd and 4th Armies' retreat, fighting from 5 to 13 September at Longwy, Vaux-Marie, Sommaisne, Rembercourt-aux-Pots, Mouilly and the First Battle of the Marne.
 It then fought in the Calonne (les Hauts de Meuse- Ouest des Eparges) sector of the trenches from 22 September 1914 to 2 August 1915.
 Les Eparges was a heavily disputed sector, split between the regiments of France's 12th Infantry Division.

 From January to May 1915, it fought in operations on the River Meuse and Argonne, both in les Eparges and the First Battle of Champagne.
 On 24 April that year, the Regiment was brought together to campaign near Rupt-en-Woëvre – before going, it performed a march past the general commanding 12th Infantry Division, who then decorated two of the Regiment's officers with the Légion d’Honneur.
 The Regiment was then mentioned in dispatches for its sustained fighting from 26 December onwards, when the Regiment was put on alert at lunchtime and went on to base itself on the edge of the Châtelaine forest opposite Mouilly.
 On Sunday 25 April it linked up with France's 132nd Infantry Regiment on its left.
 Under German 105 and 150 bombardment, the 54th was ordered to make its trenches unwinnable.
 The 87th Infantry Regiment had to attack before the 54th but the attack failed and night arrived.

 In 1916, the Regiment saw action at Verdun and the Somme and the following year during the Chemin des Dames offensive.
 1918 saw it fighting once again in the Somme, this time at Grivesnes, le Plessier and the Saint-Aignan offensive on the Aisne, then finally in the Flanders offensive.

 1919–1923

 The regiment returned to its garrison at Compiègne in August 1919.
 The merger of the 54th Infantry Regiment into the 67th Infantry Regiment began in February 1923 and effective 1 April of that year the 54th ceased to exist.

-World war II
+World War II

-The regiment was recreated in early September 1939 as the 54th Fortress Infantry Regiment, from the 4th Battalion of the 43rd Infantry Regiment.
+The regiment was reestablished in early September 1939 as the 54th Fortress Infantry Regiment, from the 4th Battalion of the 43rd Infantry Regiment.
 The 54th Fortress Infantry Regiment was part of the Fortified Sector of the Escaut.